citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 If you missed the last announcement, this is a follow up to our previous [Citra Android Update](https://citra-emu.org/entry/citra-android-update/)!

 Our Google Play Store release is outdated at the moment due to Google's new storage permissions system, but we are still updating Citra Android!
-Builds are now hosted on our [Nightly repository](https://github.com/citra-emu/citra-nightly/releases) for the time being.
+Builds can be downloaded from our [Nightly repository](https://github.com/citra-emu/citra-nightly/releases) for the time being.
 We will update Citra Android on the Google Play Store soon.

 To use all of these brand new features for Android, make sure you have downloaded and installed the latest `.apk` from our [Nightly repository](https://github.com/citra-emu/citra-nightly/releases).
+Keep in mind that these manually downloaded builds won't update automatically!

 ## Add Disk Shader Cache ([#216](https://github.com/citra-emu/citra-android/pull/216)) by [SachinVin](https://github.com/SachinVin)